Honey! Nature’s natural sweet treat. And face wash, too?

 Remember the humectant… Because honey is gentle on the skin, it is said to be good for skin problems such as rosacea and eczema.
 Take note that these particular skin diseases are relative to the overproduction of cells which, when exposed to air, cause uncomfortable skin symptoms.
 Honey will draw the moisture in, promoting clearer skin.

-Otherwise, there is a very simple and effective way to reduce inflammation and speed up healing of pimples and cysts – use Raw Honey!
+Otherwise, there is a very simple and effective way to reduce inflammation and speed up the healing of pimples and cysts – use Raw Honey!

 After cleansing, apply a small amount of honey to completely cover the blemish.
 Cover it with a band-aid to allow the honey to remain in contact with the skin.
-It is stated that your best results will come from leaving it on over-night.
+It is stated that your best results will come from leaving it on overnight.
 Try at least thirty minutes for optimal benefit.
 After removing the band-aid, wash with warm water and a clean washcloth.

 Use it as an exfoliant, for your face or anywhere on your beautiful skin…

 Honey can also be combined with baking soda to make an effective exfoliator, as reported by Women’s Health Magazine.
-The enzymes and antioxidants found in honey, together with the exfoliating benefits of baking powder, provides an effective method for removing dead cells on the skin.
+The enzymes and antioxidants found in honey, together with the exfoliating benefits of baking powder, provide an effective method for removing dead cells on the skin.
 This leads to a more radiant complexion and allows new cells to form on the skin.

 To make the mix, take two tablespoons of honey with one tablespoon of baking soda.
 Apply as a mixture to your wet face.
 Rinse well.

 Concerned about Your Skin Type?

 As many of us know that it can be hard to find a DIY face mask that fights acne yet is not drying to the skin.
 Honey is said to fight bacteria while helping the skin to retain its moisture.